2007 Brickyard 400: Final Laps

 On lap 103, Kevin Harvick took the lead.
 With 50 laps to go, Tony Stewart took the lead from Harvick.
 With 34 to go, Kyle Busch took the lead as green flag pit stops began.
 Stewart would get the lead back with 32 to go.
 With 25 to go, the 9th and final caution flew when Dale Earnhardt Jr's engine blew.
-Stewart lead the field to the restart with 20 to go.
+Stewart led the field to the restart with 20 to go.
 Kevin Harvick would pass Stewart in turns 1 and 2.
 Harvick had built a manageable lead but Stewart closed in on him.
 Stewart on his radio as he was closing on Harvick said "Here kitty kitty kitty!
 Come get you some of this!"
 Stewart made a few attempts to pass Harvick but never could.
 Finally, with 10 to go, Stewart passed Harvick and took the lead.
 Harvick started to fall back after he and Stewart touched down the backstretch.
 Stewart would eventually take home his 2nd and last Brickyard 400 win of his career while also taking his 2nd win on the season and the 2nd in a row.
 Juan Pablo Montoya, Jeff Gordon, Kyle Busch, and Reed Sorenson rounded out the top 5 while Mark Martin, Kevin Harvick (who dropped from first to 7th), Jeff Burton, Dave Blaney, and Matt Kenseth rounded out the top 10.